DougLau/booky/README.md

 word words wording worded
 ```

-With no options, all dictionary entries are listed.
-Using `-f` lists all
+- With no options, all dictionary entries are listed
-known word forms.
+- Using `-f` lists all known word forms